-The company conforms to the standard to identify stakeholders and plan engagement according to their characteristics and interests, and, is progressing with establishing and implementing a systematic approach to existing stakeholder management.
+Overview of Principle Performance The company conforms to the standards to identify stakeholders and plan engagement according to their characteristics and interests and establish and implement a systematic approach to existing stakeholder management.
 It has also established a conforming grievance mechanism to receive and follow up on stakeholder concerns and trains employees and contractors on stakeholder engagement.
+STANDARD RANKING ADDITIONAL INFORMATION

 STA NDARD RANKING ADDITIONAL INFORMATION 5.1 Stakeholder management Companies will work towards implementing a systematic approach to stakeholder management to control and monitor relevant aspects of this Principle 5.
-Progressing The company manages some aspects related to stakeholder issues, but to improve its rating the company could implement a formal stakeholder management system to further enhance its control and monitoring activities.
-5.2 Stakeholder mapping and engagement Companies will seek to identify and record the characteristics and interests of stakeholders affected by, or with the potential to affect, company activities, and plan a participatory approach to engagement including disadvantaged and vulnerable groups.
+Conforming 5.2 Stakeholder mapping and engagement Companies will seek to identify and record the characteristics and interests of stakeholders affected by, or with the potential to affect, company activities, and plan a participatory approach to engagement including disadvantaged and vulnerable groups.
 Conforming 5.3 Grievance mechanism Companies will establish an appropriate grievance mechanism to receive, and facilitate resolution of, concerns raised by individuals, workers, communities or civil society organisations regarding company activities.
 Conforming 5.4 Training Companies will provide appropriate and periodic training for employees regarding relevant aspects of this Principle 5 and require onsite contractors to train their workers on aspects relevant to their specific tasks and work areas.
 Conforming